Raspberry Swirl Cheesecake

 - Butter a 9-inch springform pan.
-Combine graham cracker crumbs, melted butter and first listed sugar and press on the bottom of pan.
+Combine graham cracker crumbs, melted butter and first listed sugar and press on bottom of pan.
 Place in oven for 15 minutes.
-Reduce heat to 325°F.
+Remove crust and reduce heat to 325°F.

 - Meanwhile press raspberry jam thru a sieve to remove seeds.
 Set aside.

-- Add sour cream, liquor and vanilla and mix in.
-Add flour until mixture is lump free.
+- Add sour cream, liqueur, and vanilla and mix.
+Add flour until mixture is lump-free.

 - Pour half of cheese mixture in springform pan.
 Using a spoon, gently drizzle half of raspberry jam onto cheese mixture.
-Carefully top with remaining cheese batter.
-Drop small amounts of remaining raspberry jam onto cheese batter.
+Carefully top with remaining cheesecake batter.
+Drop small amounts of remaining raspberry jam onto cheesecake.
 Use a knife to swirl jam into batter.

-- Place cheesecake at least 4 hours in refrigerator before cutting.
+- Place cheesecake in refrigerator for at least 4 hours before cutting.
 Decorate with raspberries.